The Fisher Fine Arts Library, dedicated in 1891

 AIF’s Portfolio Diversification Over Time

-The AIF returned 7.4% in FY 2015.
-The investment performance produced $656 million of dollar gains for Penn.
-After spending, gifts, and other transfers, the AIF increased by $560 million, ending the fiscal year with a value of $9.7 billion.
-The broad endowment ended the year at $10.1 billion, an increase of $551 million.
+The AIF returned -1.4% in fiscal 2016, resulting in investment losses of $139.1 million.
+After spending, gifts, and other transfers, the AIF decreased by $204.4 million, ending the fiscal year with a value of $9.5 billion.
+The broad endowment ended the year at $10.7 billion, an increase of $581.8 million.
+This increase was primarily driven by growth in Health System endowment funds following the recent integration of Lancaster General Health.

-Penn’s longer term performance has enabled the AIF to exceed its goal of maintaining real purchasing power after spending distributions.
-Performance over time has also outpaced Penn’s composite benchmark, a blend of asset class benchmarks.
+Over longer periods, Penn’s performance has consistently outpaced the composite benchmark.
+Importantly, Penn’s long term performance has enabled the AIF to exceed its goal of maintaining purchasing power after spending distributions.

 For detailed annual report information, please click the link below.